 Robinhood allows you to trade a variety of popular cryptocurrencies 100% commission-free.

 It is important to recognize that Robinhood Crypto is not a part of Robinhood Financial LLC, but Robinhood Crypto LLC, and as such is held in a different account that is not regulated by FINRA or insured by the FDIC.
 You are also unable to transfer your crypto out of your Robinhood account.

-The Fidelity platform has long been known for its strength in helping its customers save for retirement in tax-advantaged accounts like IRAs or 401Ks, but it is also a dominant force in the brokerage world.
+The Fidelity Investments platform has long been known for its strength in helping its customers save for retirement in tax-advantaged accounts like IRAs or 401Ks, but it is also a dominant force in the brokerage world.
 This is also due to the history of price improvement Fidelity has continued to provide investors with.

 Fidelity offers a wide range of products that appeal to all types of investors.
 Its main features include the following; commission-free stock, ETF, and options trades, money market accounts, professional research, mutual funds, fractional shares, and educational support.